.NET MAUI

 Conclusion

-Software development is getting complex and costly day by day because of separate front-end and back-end frameworks, technologies, skill sets and resources.
-On top of that, there is always a demand for cross-platform applications like Windows, Android, iOS, macOS and so on.
-This leads to huge investment in terms of cost, resources, time, projects for different platforms, maintaining separate teams likewise.
-To overcome this complicated scenario, we have a way out, Hybrid Blazor apps with .NET MAUI.
-Using .NET MAUI Blazor app, we can develop cross-platform applications for Windows, Android, iOS, and macOS and both front-end UI and back-end using C# and .NET.
-We can use the same project, share the same codebase for logic, share UI and layout which ultimately improve the development and reduce the cost.
-In this write-up, I have explained the Blazor apps, .NET MAUI and Blazor hybrid apps.
-Additionally, I have delved .NET MAUI Blazor apps and build a complete solution using Visual Studio preview.
+Software development is getting complex and costly day by day because of separate front-end and back-end frameworks, technologies, skill sets, and resources.
+On top of that, there is always a demand for cross-platform applications like Windows, Android, iOS, macOS, and so on.
+This leads to huge investment in terms of cost, resources, time, projects for different platforms, and maintaining separate teams.
+To overcome this complicated scenario, we have a way out: Hybrid Blazor apps with .NET MAUI.
+Using a .NET MAUI Blazor app, we can develop cross-platform applications for Windows, Android, iOS, and macOS, and both front-end UI and back-end using C# and .NET.
+We can use the same project, share the same codebase for logic, share UI and layout, which ultimately improves the development and reduces the cost.
+In this write-up, I have explained the Blazor apps, .NET MAUI, and Blazor hybrid apps.
+Additionally, I have delved into .NET MAUI Blazor apps and built a complete solution using Visual Studio preview.
 At last, I have explained the advantages of Blazor hybrid apps.

 • https://rijsat.com/2022/08/20/build-a-blazor-hybrid-app-with-net-maui-for-cross-platform-application/